 Internships are available throughout the year from many different venues.
 Here you can view several of the internship applications that have deadlines in the near future.
 Keep in mind that this is not an all-inclusive list of internships, but it provides a wide range of options that previous CISS students have considered.

-Remember to inform Mr. Wesley Yates about your goals and progress throughout the application process.
-He offers valuable guidance in obtaining an internship that meet the requirements for the ISS minor.
+Remember to inform Ms. Susan Kelly about your goals and progress throughout the application process.
+She offers valuable guidance in obtaining an internship that meet the requirements for the ISS minor.

 General Deadline Information

 - Federal internship application periods typically open during the fall for the following summer.
 For example: If you are applying for an internship for summer 2024, the application period will typically be from March 1, 2023 through October 15, 2023.

 - While each agency’s application period takes place during the fall, the deadline dates vary so please be aware of each agency’s deadline.

 - Internships with private organizations often vary or are on a rolling basis.
 Please visit each organization’s website to verify application deadlines.

 Government Agencies often provide ideal internships for students to gain experience due to their high prestige.

 - Director of National Intelligence

 - Coast Guard Intelligence

 - Department of Energy